rje/unishell/Readme.md

 ### Scripts
+You can add custom scripts that define helper functions by creating a script directory (default: Resources/Unishell) with the suffix .csx.
-When you first launch the shell, a config asset is created at Add-Ons/Unishell/config.asset.
-It has a variable named "Init Scripts" that you can add TextAssets to, and they will all be evaluated by the shell on first load or when you type "reload" in the shell.
+The scripts will all be evaluated by the shell on first load or when you type "reload" in the shell.
 This is handy for creating small functions that you plan on using often.
-For example, you could create a file called "scripts.txt" with the following contents:
+For example, you could create a file called "scripts.csx" with the following contents:

     Func<int, int, int> add = (a, b) => {
 	    return a + b;